rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/ActivityObjectTypeEnum.md

 - Ec2Instance - Specifies that the activity object type is EC2 Instance.
 - JIRA_PROJECT - Specifies that the activity object type is Jira project.
 - StorageArrayVolumeGroup - Specifies that the activity object type is Storage Array Volume Group.
-- K8S_RESOURCE_SET - Specifies that the activity object type is Kubernetes Resource Set.
 - SnapMirrorCloud - Specifies that the activity object type is Snap Mirror Cloud.
 - GcpNativeGceInstance - Specifies that the activity object type is GCP Native GCE Instance.
 - Envoy - Specifies that the activity object type is Envoy.